 Build & Durability

-As far as durability goes, the tested drives fared similarly.
-Kingston XS2000 comes with a very reassuring rubber sleeve that wraps around the drive for drop protection while Sandisk Extreme V2 has a silicone coating that provides impact and scratch resistance.
+As far as durability goes, Kingston XS2000 comes with a very reassuring rubber sleeve that wraps around the drive for drop protection while Sandisk Extreme V2 has a silicone coating that provides impact and scratch resistance.
 Not only will they survive a 2m drop, but also likely hold up without a dent or scratch.
 Our only gripe with Extreme V2 is the use of flimsy plastic on the front panel, which is certainly a weak spot structurally.

 In comparison, Samsung T7 with its aluminum unibody case feels very durable on hand.
 The SSD is tested for drops of up to 2m; however, dropping it onto a hard surface will surely leave a dent in the body.
 The drive could use a silicone case or bumper that helps to hold up to everyday wear and tear.
 Crucial X9 is enclosed in an anodized matte aluminum body with its back coated with a thin layer of rubber.
 Solid construction combined with shock absorbers ensures data survivability in case the drive is dropped (up to 2m) or stepped on.